-- Hard-copy records are harder to search and harder to logically organize using litigation support software tools.
-This means that a hard-copy production set is usually less usable than a set of documents produced in a searchable electronic format.151 - Reviewing a large collection of hard-copy records is more time consuming and expensive than reviewing the same collection of searchable electronic records,152 since parties will not be able to take advantage of technologies that can greatly enhance review efficiency and search accuracy. - Each printed set required for hard-copy production adds to the cost of reproduction, shipping, and storage, whereas multiple electronic copies can be made at a nominal cost.
-The use of electronic productions creates opportunities for cost sharing, particularly in multiparty actions, where savings can be significant. - Producing documents in electronic format is better for the environment.
+- documents produced in a searchable electronic format.153 - Reviewing a large collection of hard-copy records is more time consuming and expensive than reviewing the same collection of searchable electronic records,154 since parties will not be able to take advantage of technologies that can greatly enhance review efficiency and search accuracy. - Each printed set required for hard-copy production adds to the cost of reproduction, shipping, and storage, whereas multiple electronic copies can be made at a nominal cost.
+The use of electronic productions creates opportunities for cost sharing, particularly in multiparty actions, where savings can be significant.